Is your employee screening company compliant?

 The General Data Protection Regulation (GDPR) is a regulation in European Union (EU) law on data protection and privacy for all individuals within the European Union.
 It also addresses the export of personal data outside the EU.
 The GDPR is a legal framework that sets guidelines for the collection and processing of personal information of individuals within the European Union (EU).

-The fines and penalties for a less serious level infringement will be up to €10 million, or 2% of the worldwide annual revenue of the prior financial year, whichever is higher, shall be issued for infringements of:
+The fines and penalties for a less serious level infringement will be up to €10 million, or 2% of the worldwide annual revenue of the prior financial year, whichever is higher.

-The fines and penalties for a more serious level infringement Up to €20 million, or 4% of the worldwide annual revenue of the prior financial year, whichever is higher, shall be issued for infringements of:
+The fines and penalties for a more serious level infringement Up to €20 million, or 4% of the worldwide annual revenue of the prior financial year, whichever is higher.

-This regulation comes into effect on the 25th of May 2018.
+This regulation came into effect on the 25th of May 2018.

 contact us on firstname.lastname@example.org for more information or come and visit us.